View of an aisle with seating on both sides leading a band performing on stage.

 First constructed in 1882 as a town hall for the then-independent village of London East, the building served various other roles after the community amalgamated with the city of London three years later.
 It was a fire station, a hardware manufacturing company, a library and a telegraphy school.

-In 1968, the building was used as a temporary concert hall for local chamber music after the original Aeolian Hall was destroyed by fire.
-But the move eventually turned into a permanent one, and by 2004 the hall had transformed into a multi-genre music and arts facility.
+Its concert venue history began in 1968, when it was used as a temporary concert hall for local chamber music after the original Aeolian Hall was destroyed by fire.
+What started as a stopgap solution turned into a permanent one, and by 2004, the hall had transformed into a multi-genre music and arts facility.
 It has since won several awards and accolades as one of Canada’s best live venues.

 Location: 795 Dundas Street, London